-Which Apple Watch color should you get: Silver, gold, rose gold, gray, black, or white?
+Which Apple Watch color should you get: Silver, gold, gray, black, or white ceramic?

 No matter which Apple Watch finish you get, one thing you don't have to worry about is discoloration.
 The silver Apple Watch finishes are coated aluminum and stainless steel, and those colors aren't going anywhere.

 The Edition is white, but it's white ceramic.
 While that's new for Apple, white ceramic isn't new for watches.
-I've been wearing one for months and it's still as pristine as fresh-fallen snow.
+I've been wearing a white Edition for months and it's still as pristine as fresh-fallen snow.

-Likewise, all the space grays, silvers, golds, and rose golds we've tested over the last couple of years have all kept their colors exactly.
+Likewise, all the space grays, silvers, and golds we've tested over the last couple of years have all kept their colors exactly — and we expect the gray ceramic to do the same.

-- If you're worried about an Apple Watch with a white or light finish staining or discoloring or the dark finishes fading, don't be.
-They're all fine.
+Bottom line: If you're worried about an Apple Watch with a white or light finish staining or discoloring or the dark finishes fading, don't be.
+They're fine.

 Withstanding wear

-Most Apple Watches have anodized aluminum finishes.
-That includes the silver, space gray, gold, rose gold, and Nike+.
-Apple's anodization manages to be tougher than most without looking gloppy.
-They are metal, though and can be scratched and chipped.
+The base-price Apple Watch options (Series 1, GPS-only Series 3, GPS + Cellular aluminum Series 3, and all the Nike+ models) offer anodized aluminum finishes in silver, space gray, and gold.
+Apple's anodization manages to be tougher than most, without looking gloppy.
+That said, aluminum is metal and can be scratched and chipped.

-On the silver Apple Watches, small scratches have less contrast, which makes them harder to see, depending on the lighting.
-Gold and rose gold Watches are somewhere in the middle.
-Space Gray has a higher contrast, so scratches are a bit more noticeable.
+Small scratches have less contrast on silver anodized aluminum, which makes them harder to see depending on lighting.
+Gold is somewhere in the middle, while space gray has a higher contrast, so scratches are a bit more noticeable.

-The polished stainless steel is far tougher and also makes scratches hard to see.
-The space black has a diamond-like carbon (DLC) coating that's about as tough as it gets.
+The mid-range GPS + Cellular Series 3 and Hermès watches come in polished stainless steel (and space black stainless steel) options.
+Polished stainless steel is far tougher than aluminum, and also makes scratches hard to see, while the space black steel option has a diamond-like carbon (DLC) coating that's about as tough as it gets.
 I've sometimes seen what I thought were scratches on my space black Apple Watch only to realize it was some other metal or concrete the watch scratched off.
 Yeah.

+You can get surface scratches on steel, but they're easily buffed out.

-Ceramic is likewise incredibly resistant to scratches and scrapes.
-Even tougher than stainless steel.
+Ceramic and gray ceramic are both likewise incredibly resistant to scratches and scrapes — even tougher (and lighter on the wrist) than stainless steel.

-- If you hate the look of scratches, silver aluminum, stainless steel, or ceramics are your best bet.

-- If you don't mind — or even love — the look of worn tech, go Millennium Falcon and get whatever color you like.
+If you hate the look of scratches, you're going to want to look at stainless steel, ceramic, or silver anodized aluminum.
+If you don't mind — or even love — the look of worn tech, go full Millennium Falcon and get whatever color you like.

 Coolness concerns

 How much bling is your wrist thing?
-For some, even gadget jewelry like watches is best kept understated.
-That's where the silver aluminum or polished stainless steel comes in.
-They're elegant but not too fussy about it.
+Some prefer their gadget jewelry understated, with silver aluminum or polished stainless steel providing an elegant but not too fussy look.
+Space gray aluminum and ceramic is even more chill: Dark, but not too dark.

-Space gray is even more chill.
-Dark but not too dark.
-It's space black that's full on blackout.
-It's so trendy it borders on classic at this point, but, especially with the OLED display on Apple Watch, it really works.
+It's the space black that's full on blackout: It's so trendy it borders on classic at this point, but especially when paired with the OLED display on Apple Watch, it really works.

-Gold and rose gold put the fashion in front of the tech.
-Neither are in-your-face bold gold or ruby rose.
-The yellow is more champagne and the rose is basically pink.
-Both get and deserve attention.
+The Series 1 and 3's slightly copper gold color puts fashion in front of tech.
+It's not in-your-face bold gold or ruby rose, but rather an understated, slightly rosy gold aluminum.

-The white ceramic is a different beast.
-In some light, in brief glances, it can be mistaken for silver.
+The white ceramic is a different beast: In some light, in brief glances, it can be mistaken for silver.
 On closer examination, though, it's clearly white.
 Not 1970s belt white either.
 High-end horology white.

-- If you don't want to draw attention, stick to silver aluminum or polished stainless steel.

-- If you want to be different but not too daring, space gray or space black.

-- If bling is your thing, so is gold or rose gold.

-- If you want to stand out without shouting out, go ceramic white.
+If you don't want to draw too much attention to your wrist, stick to silver aluminum or polished stainless steel.
+If you want to be different but not too daring, try space gray or space black.
+If bling is your thing, so is gold.
+And if you want to stand out without shouting out, go ceramic white.

 Who should get the silver aluminum or polished stainless steel Apple Watch?

-If you want a color that isn't so dark but still doesn't call a lot of attention to itself and that doesn't show scuffs and scrapes as much, that matches the most lugs and lets the bands be the stars, then go with the silver aluminum or polished stainless steel Apple Watch.
+If you want a color that isn't dark but doesn't call a lot of attention to itself and doesn't scream scuffs and scrapes, these are your colors.
+The aluminum and polished stainless steel watches will match (or closely match) most lugs and lets the bands be the stars.

-Who should get the space gray or space black Apple Watch?
+Who should get the space gray aluminum, grey ceramic, or space black Apple Watch?

 If you want a color that makes the Apple Watch display melt away, that will never be too bright or distracting, and in the case of the space black, is full-on "blackout" and will scratch most of the universe before it gets scratched, stick with the spaces.

-Who should get the gold or rose gold Apple Watch?
+Who should get the gold aluminum Apple Watch?

-If you like the luxury look, think watches really should be jewelry, don't mind the middle ground when it comes to how wear and tear shows, and want a little dazzle on your wrist, get the gold or rose gold Apple Watch.
+If you like the luxury look, think watches should be more like jewelry, don't mind the middle ground when it comes to how wear and tear shows, and want a little dazzle on your wrist, get the gold aluminum Apple Watch.

-Who should get the white Apple Watch?
+Who should get the white ceramic Apple Watch?

-If you want a look that really stands out without looking like it's trying to stand out, that's incredibly scratch-resistant, or you're just hankering for something new and don't mind paying for the privilege, get the white ceramic Apple Watch Edition.
+If you want a look that really stands out without trying too hard, that's incredibly scratch-resistant, or you're just hankering for something bold and don't mind paying for the privilege, get the white ceramic Apple Watch Edition.

 Still undecided?